ryangallagher35/World-Happiness-and-Economic-Indicators-Exploration/README.md

 ### Artificial Neural Networks
 #### Methodology
-Artificial Neural Networks are employed to predict the happiness score for each year using the available economic and social indicators.
+Artificial neural networks are employed to predict the happiness score for each year using the available economic and social indicators.
 The input features include Logged GDP per capita, social support, life expectancy, freedom of choice, generosity, perception of corruption, internet usage, education and healthcare expenditure, unemployment rate, and urban population percentage (in agglomerations of over 1 million people).
 The data is standardized before training a Multi-Layer Perceptron with two hidden layers.
 After training the network, predictions are made and compared against actual happiness scores.
 The mean absolute error is calculated for each year and the performance trends are visualized in a bar chart to evaluate the model’s effectiveness.
 Such results can be found in "ANN_Error_Graph.pdf" in the Python Graphical Output file of the repository.

 #### Results
 Per the results of the ANN mean absolute error bar chart, the model performance ranking (from most effective to least effective) is as follows: 2022 ANN model (MAE of 0.142), 2021 ANN model (MAE of 0.164), 2022 ANN model (MAE of 0.167), 2023 ANN model (MAE of 0.188).
+More extensive analysis of the artificial neural networks is conducted in Tableau.

 ### Correlation Heatmap
 #### Methodology